manforowicz/gday/gday/README.md

 </table>

 Open an [issue](https://github.com/manforowicz/gday/issues) to add more projects to this list.

+## Technical Overview

+1. **Peer A** randomly generates a _"room code"_ and a _"shared secret"_.

+2. **Peer A** randomly selects a **gday server** ID and connects to it over TLS.

+3. **Peer A** sends its _room code_ and its local IP address and port number to the **gday server**.

+4. **Peer A** combines the server's ID, _room code_, and _shared secret_ into a code of form `"1.n5xn8.wvqsf"`.

+5. **Peer A** tells this code to **Peer B**, possibly via phone call or text message.

+6. **Peer B** also sends this _room code_ and its local IP address and port number to the **gday server**.

+7. The **gday server** sends both peers the public and local IP addresses and ports of the other peer.

+8. From the same local port that they used to connect to the server, each peer tries a few times to connect over TCP to both the local and public socket addresses of the other peer.

+9. Once any of the connection attempts succeeds, they use password-authenticated key exchange to derive a strong shared key from their _shared secret_, and use it to encrypt their TCP connection with chacha20poly1305.

+10. **Peer A** sends **Peer B** a list of offered files and their sizes.

+11. **Peer B** checks for files left over from any previous interrupted downloads, and replies with the file portions it would like to receive.

+12. **Peer A** sends all the accepted files to **Peer B**, back-to-back.

 ## Related
 - [gday](https://crates.io/crates/gday) - Command line tool for sending files.